By Matt, Feb 2022

 - Turn off at Lava Hot Springs.
 Take a soak in the hot springs and see the nearby incredibly well-preserved historical town of Chesterfield, Idaho.
 Then head to Soda Springs and see the Soda Springs geyser, which erupts every hour on the hour.

 If you’re driving from points northwest, like Seattle, you could drop in via Idaho Falls, Bozeman, or West Yellowstone.
-If you go through Montana, don’t miss the lovely town of Missoula and Grant-Kohrs Ranch National Historic Site in Deer Lodge.
+If you go through Montana, don’t miss the lovely town of Missoula and the Grant-Kohrs Ranch National Historic Site in Deer Lodge.

 Flying

 I believe most people who fly will fly into Bozeman, MT, because most people visit Yellowstone on the same trip.
 You can also fly to Jackson Hole Airport which sits right next to GTNP.
 Some people might fly to Salt Lake City, UT, and do the 5-hour drive to Yellowstone/Grand Teton (watch the video above).
+Find out more information about flying in our article Flying to Yellowstone and Grand Teton?
+Here’s What You Need to Know.

 Should I Stay in Jackson, WY when Visiting Yellowstone?